hbostan/ImageProcessingProject/README.md

 	python main.py -p PATH_TO_FOLDER -s PATH_TO_SCRIPT

-For example if we have a script named `doSomething.py` which contains the function:
+For example if we have a script named `doSomething.py` in `~/Desktop/` which contains the function:
 ```
 doSomething(inputImg, value=15):
 	...